Writers rise and fall

 before the surf comes in.
 We clasp a damp hand—before we let go.

 We love our readers.
-Please leave a comment.
+Leave us a comment.
 If you are a writer, tell us where you write and what genre you write.
 If you are a reader of poetry or something else, let us know.
-Please note we NEVER share, rent or sell your email address.
+Note we NEVER share, rent or sell your email address.